-Service Delivery Indicators Education Survey 2012 - Harmonized Public Use Data
+Service Delivery Indicators Kenya Education Survey 2012 - Harmonized Public Use Data

 SDI surveys are documented in the Microdata Library as Service Delivery Indicators Health Surveys and Service Delivery Indicators Education Surveys.

-Kenya Service Delivery Indicators Education Survey was implemented in May-July 2012 by Economic Policy Research Center and Kimetrica in close coordination with the World Bank SDI team.
-The data was collected from a stratified random sample of 239 public and 67 private schools to provide a representative snapshot of the learning environment in both public and private schools.
-The survey assessed the knowledge of 1,679 primary school teachers, surveyed 2,960 teachers for an absenteeism study and observed 306 grade 4 lessons.
-In addition, learning outcomes were measured for almost 3,000 grade four students.
+Kenya's Service Delivery Indicators Education Survey was implemented in May-July 2012 by the Economic Policy Research Center and Kimetrica, in close coordination with the World Bank SDI team.
+The data were collected from a stratified random sample of 239 public and 67 private schools to provide a representative snapshot of the learning environment in both public and private schools.
+The survey assessed the knowledge of 1,679 primary school teachers, surveyed 2,960 teachers for an absenteeism study, and observed 306 grade 4 lessons.
+In addition, learning outcomes were measured for almost 3,000 grade 4 students.

 Kind of Data